-Constructive sales.
-The Fund's entry into an option or other contract could be treated as the "constructive sale" of an "appreciated financial position," causing it to realize gain, but not loss, on the position.
+Short selling and constructive sales.
+The Fund may enter into short sale transactions and into various options, futures and forward contracts.
+The Fund's entry into one of these transactions or contracts could be treated as the "constructive sale" of an "appreciated financial position," causing the Fund to realize gain, but not loss, on the position.